-Shushtar, Historical Hydraulic System, inscribed as a masterpiece of creative genius, can be traced back to Darius the Great in the 5th century B.C.
+Shushtar, Historical Hydraulic System is a masterpiece of creative genius and it can be traced back to Darius the Great in the 5th century B.C.
 This system is a series of bridges, dams, mills, waterfalls, canals, and huge tunnels for leading water that work together in order to optimal use of water power as the driving force of industrial mills.
 This masterpiece is located in Khuzestan Province.

-Soltaniyeh Dome, also known as the mausoleum of Oljaytu was constructed in 1302–12 in Soltaniyeh County, Zanjan province.
-This octagonal building inspired by Ilkhanid architecture is the third highest dome monument in the world after Santa Maria Cathedral in Italy and Hagia Sophia Mosque in Turkey.
+Soltaniyeh Dome or the mausoleum of Oljaytu constructed in 1302–12 in Soltaniyeh County, Zanjan province.
+This octagonal building inspired by Ilkhanid architecture.
+It is the third highest dome monument in the world after Santa Maria Cathedral in Italy and Hagia Sophia Mosque in Turkey.

 Susa is an outstanding example of archeological sites located in the south-west of Iran, in Khuzestan Province.
 The site bears exceptional testimony to the Elamite, Persian and Parthian cultural traditions, which have largely disappeared.
 It encompasses a group of archaeological mounds, the remains of Artaxerxes and Darius Palaces and large excavated areas.

 Tabriz Bazaar is one of the oldest bazaars in Middle East, listed as UNESCO World Heritage site in 2010.
 It is located in East Azerbaijan Province, in northwestern Iran.
 This interconnected, indoor bazaar covers 7 sq. km, with 24 caravanserais and 22 timches (domed halls).
 It has long been an important hub of commerce, due to its location along the Silk Road.